m1cr0lab-gamebuino/gb-images/en/2-display-modes.md

 ### DISPLAY_MODE_INDEX_HALFRES

-Here, the reasoning is the same with a display surface divided by 4 (we go back to 80x64):
+Here, the reasoning is the same with a display surface divided by 4 (we go back to 80x64) while retaining a 16 color only palette:

 80 x 64 x 4 bits = 80 x 64 x &frac12; bytes = 2,560 bytes = 2.5KB
 {: .formula }